• Skip to primary navigation

 The Office of Religious Congregations for Integral Ecology

-We acknowledge, with respect and humility, that our office is situated on the traditional and unceded territory of the Algonquin Anishinabeg people.
+We acknowledge, with respect and humility, that our office is situated on the traditional and unceded territory of the Algonquin Anishinabeg peoples.